ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 ----------

 You might want to improve the plugin or create new nodes to change the behavior of the robot.
-Taking inspiration from these previous tutorials is a good starting point:
+Taking inspiration from these previous tutorials could be a starting point:

 * :doc:`../Ros2bag/Recording-A-Bag-From-Your-Own-Node-Python`.